 |Two Exams and Final||40%|

 Regular attendance and fully engaged participation is expected of all students in this course.
 In the case of any absence, whether excused or not, you are responsible for all the material covered in class.
-We may occasionally do in-class projects.
-If you are not in class, you cannot get credit for these projects.
+We will have many in-class exercises.
+If you are not in class, you cannot get credit for these exercises.
 Active participation in the class means being on time, being prepared, listening to others, contributing ideas of your own, and asking questions as they come up.

 Assignments, announcements, class notes, and other material will be made available on the course web site: